catppuccin/cinny/README.md

 ## Usage

-Because of the limitations of Tauri with Cinny Desktop, this theme is only available for Cinny Web.
+Because of the limitations of Tauri with Cinny Desktop, this theme is only available for Cinny Web as a userstyle.

 #### Stylus
 1. Install Stylus [Firefox](https://addons.mozilla.org/en-GB/firefox/addon/styl-us/)/[Chrome](https://chrome.google.com/webstore/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne) extension.